NiewView/DailyCodingChallenge/challenges/firstMissingPositiveInt/readme.md

-# First Missing Positive Integer
+# First missing positive integer

 This problem was asked by Stripe.